HectorDevelops/Exchange/README.md

 # Features
 * Login and Registration
 * Basic CRUD operations to allowing users to Create, Read, Update, and Delete the  data.
+* Google Maps API to display Seller's location based off the post's zipcode.
+* To simplify location access, filter posts by city.

 # Getting Started
 To run the application locally, follow these steps: